 Lamar Valley did not disappoint in its animal sightings.
 Next up- Mammoth Springs.

 In Mammoth Springs, we saw some amazing geothermal activity.
-One of the things Yellowstone is most known for.
+This is one of the things Yellowstone is most known for.
 The Mammoth Springs are mesmerizing due to their white color.
 According to the National Park Service, the springs are white in color due to the limestone deposits.
 Whatever the case may be, this area has a nice, easy boardwalk that leads you around the entire area.
-The boardwalk is not wheelchair assessable as there are a few staircases, but you can drive to the other area if you cannot do the boardwalk but want to see different angles.
+The boardwalk is not wheelchair accessible as there are a few staircases, but you can drive to the other area if you cannot do the boardwalk, but want to see different angles.

-I would rank the hike a 4/10.
+I would rank the hike a 4/10 in difficulty.
 There are a few stairs but generally speaking, the hike is very doable, even if you aren’t in great physical shape.
 This is a busy hike, so keep that in mind!